Masters Level Courses

 An examination of the experience of Christian conversion as it is sacramentalized in Baptism and Confirmation.
 Historical, sacramental, and liturgical sources will be used in the study, and special emphasis will be given to the reformed Roman Catholic Rites of Adult Catechumenate and Initiation.
 This course also serves as the introduction to sacramental theology and should normally be taken first in that sequence.

 An examination of the theology, processes, liturgy and pastoral reality of sacramental healing in the church.
 The study will involve consideration of historical and contemporary perspectives and will lead to critical pastoral reflection on the demands of this ministry.
 Special attention will be given the revised rites of Penance and Pastoral Care and Anointing of the Sick.
+This course presupposes TS 7331 and is ordinarily taken after participation in a summer quarter of CPE or its equivalent.

 A systematic, historical and liturgical study of the meaning and content of the Church’s Eucharistic faith and the pastoral, social and ecclesial implications of the present teaching and practice of Eucharist within the context of the renewal of liturgical life in the Roman communion.
 (Ordinarily presumes a previous course in Sacramental Theology).